RahulKumar-007/VoiceBased-Assistant/README.md

 ## Acknowledgments

-- This program was developed as a learning exercise and is inspired by various virtual assistant projects.
+- This program was developed as a learning exercise and is inspired by various virtual assistant projects on youtube and blogs over internet.

 Feel free to modify and customize the README file based on your preferences and additional information you want to provide.